 Bluetooth Tracker Alerts

 In May 2024, Apple and Google announced their collaboration on the "Detecting Unwanted Location Trackers" (DULT) standard, which was finalized in 2025.
-This collaboration ensures that both iOS (version 17.5+) and Android (version 6.0+) now send automatic alerts if a compatible Bluetooth tracker (like an AirTag or Pebblebee) is detected moving with the user, regardless of which operating system the tracker was originally paired with.
+This collaboration ensures that both iOS (version 17.5+) and Android (version 6.0+) now send automatic alerts if a compatible Bluetooth tracker (like an AirTag or Pebblebee) is detected moving with the user.
 According to Apple's official announcement, users receive an "[Item] Found Moving With You" alert, allowing them to view the tracker's identifier, play a sound to locate it, and access instructions to disable it.
-The DULT working group at the Internet Engineering Task Force (IETF) is standardizing the protocol, with milestones set for July 2025 to publish the standards document defining the protocol to detect and interact with unwanted tracker accessories.

 Fundamental Differences in Tracking Models